alexmacarthur/wp-complete-open-graph/README.md

 #### 3.0.1
 * Fix bug which was causing the failure to properly decode all quotation marks.

+#### 3.0.2
+* Fix incorrect reference to `$GLOBALS` superglobal.
+* Fix miscellaneous bugs caused when `post` object wasn't set.
+* Fix bug involving specific use of `empty()` function which is unsupported in older versions of PHP and causing a few errors.
+* Fix bug with generating `og:image` tags on blog list pages.
+* Make performance improvements to option lookups.

 ## Feedback
 You like it?
 [Email](mailto:alex@macarthur.me) or [tweet](http://www.twitter.com/amacarthur) me.
 You hate it?
 [Email](mailto:alex@macarthur.me) or [tweet](http://www.twitter.com/amacarthur) me.